kelvinfoo/PredMachLearn_PROJ/README.md

 ```

 ## 6. Final Prediction - Validatiing the dataset
-The validation dataset which contains 20 test cases is loaded from the CSV.
+The prediction is now applied on the validation dataset which contains 20 test cases
-The same process of data filtering and tidying must be performed on the validation data set before predicting the results.
+It is important to tidy and filtered the validation data set before applying to test cases for predicting the results.

 ```
 ## Reading the  validation data set from file